There are loads of articles on the web dedicated to helping you...

 Pensions and investments will help you cover your means later in life, but truly understanding them can save you hundreds, maybe even thousands of pounds.

 Spend some time flicking through your pension and investment statements.
 Take a look at how much you have and how much more you could put in to give yourself a decent pot later on.
-Our list of things you probably didn’t know about pensions can help you get to grips with this.

 Remember, a great way to get a nice cushion for your retirement is to sell off all your unused items – Gumtree estimates these to be worth around £2,500 per household!
 Once you’ve done that, you could invest the money in a pension fund.
 The sooner you do this the more money you’ll have in the long term.